-Yes, you can borrow the Internet.
+Yes, you can borrow the Internet!

 CHECKOUT A HOTSPOT:

-LOST OR DAMAGED HOTSPOT:
+OVERDUE, LOST OR DAMAGED HOTSPOT:

-The charge for a lost Hotspot is $50.
-The charge for a damaged Hotspot will be determined by the Library Director.
+Damaged Hotspot: The charge for a damaged Hotspot will be determined by the Library Director.
 A lost or damaged cord, bag, or charger will charged at current market replacement cost.

-The Pequannock Township Public Library is not responsible for information accessed using this device or for personal information shared over the Internet.
+INTERNET USE: The Pequannock Township Public Library is not responsible for information accessed using this device or for personal information shared over the Internet.
 Hotspot users are encouraged to follow safe Internet practices.
 The following behaviors can result in the suspension of Hotspot privileges and/or criminal prosecution: Viewing, displaying or disseminating materials that are judged in accordance with current legal definitions as being obscene.
 Use of the Internet in any way which violates federal, state, or municipal laws.